canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

-Note that this document is based on using the Ubuntu Desktop image for ease of use, and thus some bits, the Network Manager bits especially, may not apply if you're using Server without a desktop.
+Note that this document is based on using the Ubuntu Desktop image for ease of use, and thus some bits, the Network Manager bits especially, may not apply if you're using Server without a desktop environment.

 A computer configured
 as described here is not intended for general Internet use.
 Some